geeksville/Chargezilla-firmware/README.md

 # README

-This project is not yet ready for anyone to use it ;-).
+This project is not yet ready for anyone to use ;-).

 When it is ready this README will be more useful.
 Currently it is an unformatted set of notes.

-temporary devboard
+## temporary devboard
 pinout https://resource.heltec.cn/download/WiFi_Kit_8/WIFI_Kit_8_Pinout_Diagram.pdf

-SDA GPIO4/16/D2
+* SDA GPIO4/16/D2
-SCL GPIO5/24/D1
+* SCL GPIO5/24/D1

 ## Real board hardware notes

+From coffeemaker:

 Here's a draft of the schematic.
 The basic components are:
 1. ESP-8266 in a ESP-12F module: https://docs.ai-thinker.com/_media/esp8266/docs/esp-12f_product_specification_en.pdf